Instant-Read Thermometer

 A kitchen thermometer that gives accurate temperature readings in seconds — the most reliable way to check doneness.

 An instant-read thermometer is a probe thermometer that displays the internal temperature of food within 2-5 seconds.
-It is the single most reliable way to determine whether meat is safe to eat, bread is fully baked, or oil is at the right temperature for frying — replacing the guesswork of cutting into food, pressing with your finger, or timing alone.
+It is the single most reliable way to determine whether meat is safe to eat, bread is fully baked, or oil is at the right temperature for frying.
+No more cutting into food, pressing with your finger, or guessing based on time alone.

 If you own only one kitchen tool beyond the basics, this should be it.
-Professional cooks use thermometers constantly, and the technique gap between restaurant food and home cooking often comes down to temperature accuracy.
+Professional cooks use thermometers constantly.
+The technique gap between restaurant food and home cooking often comes down to temperature accuracy.
 A well-seared steak, a perfectly roasted chicken, and properly poached eggs all depend on hitting precise temperatures.
+My cooking improved more from buying a $20 instant-read thermometer than from any other single purchase.

 Target temperatures for meat